jlapeyre/Symata.jl/README.md

 The REPL is also available simply by loading the module in a julia session via `using SJulia`.

-Toggle between Julia and SJulia modes by typing `=` as the first character on a line.
+Toggle between julia and sjulia modes by typing `=` as the first character on a line.
-(If loading SJulia from the `julia` prompt via `using SJulia`, you use `=` and backspace.)
+(If loading sjulia from the `julia` prompt via `using SJulia`, you use `=` and backspace.)
-In SJulia mode, the input is not interpreted as Julia code, but rather SJulia code.
+In sjulia mode, the input is not interpreted as julia code, but rather sjulia code.
 You can do tab completion to see a list of functions and symbols.

 #### SymPy